Reducing Major Depressive Episodes With Online Treatment

 Internet-based cognitive-behavioral therapy (iCBT) is an increasingly popular treatment that bypasses many barriers.
 The virtual nature of iCBT often allows for greater flexibility, and several studies have examined its effectiveness in reducing depression symptoms in various populations or preventing its incidence altogether.

-Research on online interventions for depression
+Research on mental health conditions and online interventions in reducing symptoms of depression

 One study on depression in workers in Japan examined whether a specific iCBT program decreased symptoms of subthreshold depression.